yayaasd/devicelookup/README.md

 please make sure to adjust the path for the files and certificate.

-## Adjust the Naming Syntax of your devices
+### 2) Adjust the Naming Syntax of your devices
-to meet the naming syntax feel free to adjust the both files "getPrimeApiDevice" and "getCCApiDevice".
+to meet the naming syntax feel free to adjust the both files "getPrimeApiDevice.php" and "getCCApiDevice.php".
 The adjustment can be done within the preg_match:
 ```
 // ADJUST THIS AS YOU NEED
 // DEVICE SYNTAX OF YOUR COMPANY